 8. Milks.
 Milks of all kinds are yin, so they are not recommended on this diet.
 The exception is that babies often do well on milk.
 If breast milk is not available for the first 3 years of life, cow, goat or sheep milk often work well.

 Adults should limit cows or goat milk to no more than four ounces daily, once or twice a week.
 All milk should ideally be organic and raw, if this is available.

 Avoid soy milk, rice milk, almond milk, and hemp milk.
 These are not as nutritious and are more yin.

 9. Broths and soups.
-Bone broth is excellent, as explained in the section above on Proteins.
-Avoid all meat broths, which tend to be toxic.
+Avoid bone broth for now, and avoid all meat broths, which tend to be toxic.
 Avoid soups, except for some thick vegetable soup on occasion.
 (See the reference about soups.)

 10. Juices.
 Ten ounces of carrot juice daily or 1-2 ounces of wheat grass juice daily are good.
 However, only have wheat grass up to three times weekly, and only up to 2 ounces at a time.

 Carrot juice is preferably made fresh at home.
 Any type of carrot juicing machine will work.
 Do not use a Vita-Mix or other blender.
 It does not do the same job.

 Carrot juice can also be bought at the store for convenience.
 If you are very sensitive to the sugar in the carrot juice, donŐt drink a lot at one time.
 Drink a little of it, and drink a little more every few hours.
 It is also okay to omit the carrot juice if you do not tolerate.

 Have carrot juice at least 15 minutes before a meal, or between meals, as it does not combine well with solid food.